-Propane heaters are an incredibly effective way to quickly heat a medium to large space using liquid propane as a fuel.
-The efficiency of these heaters has rapidly increased over the years.
+Propane heaters are an incredibly effective way to quickly heat a medium to large space using liquid propane as a fuel, surpassing the potential of most residential electric heaters.
 These days many models boast a near 99 percent efficiency, which allows you to enjoy them inside or outside of your home.

-Finding the best propane heater for your purposes depends on how you will use it, where it will be used, the heat output you need, and the important safety features that will help keep you and your family safe and warm.
+Finding the best propane heater for your purposes depends on how you will use it, where it will be used, the heat output you need, and the important safety features included.
 Take a look at some of the top products below to start your search for the best propane heater for your home.

-- BEST HEAVY DUTY: Dyna-Glo Workhorse LP Forced Air Heater
+- BEST HEAVY DUTY: Dyna-Glo Workhorse LPFA125WH LP Forced Air Heater

-What to Consider When Buying a Propane Heater
+What to Consider When Choosing the Best Propane Heater

 Before choosing the best propane heater for your patio, garage, or home, take a look below to learn about some of the most important shopping considerations that can help you select a heater that suits your needs.